 - Policy proposal

-- Unofficial GW transcript (issued by Colonial Central; no web-based transcripts please)
+- Unofficial GW transcript (issued by the Student Services Hub; no web-based transcripts please)

 - Three (3) letters of recommendation

 To be considered for nomination, a complete application must have been submitted to the Center for Undergraduate Fellowships and Research through its application portal by November 15.

 Applications from the selected GW nominees are due at the Truman Scholarship Foundation by February 4, 2019.